The best cheap fitness trackers can help you get in shape and achieve your workout goals without you having to spend hundreds of dollars.

 A cheap fitness tracker is ideal for those who plan on using it for step counting, occasional workouts, and the like.
 If you're going to work out more regularly, we suggest checking out our picks for the best fitness trackers, which can track more activities, have better designs, and other features.

 Outdoor athletes should take a look at our best sports watches page, which have even more advanced metrics, GPS, and are tailored to runners, bikers, triathletes, and golfers.
+The best smartwatches (and best cheap smartwatches) are great for everyday use, too.

 See all of the best cheap fitness trackers below.